SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Problem-02.md

 ## Input
-YYou will receive 3 lines from the console:
+You will receive 3 lines from the console:
 - Name of the series - string
-- Duration of an episode - whole number in the range \[10… 90\]
+- Duration of an episode - a whole number in the range \[10… 90\]
-- Break duration - whole number in the range \[10… 120\]
+- Break duration - a whole number in the range \[10… 120\]

 ## Output
 The output should consist of one line:

-- If there is enough time to watch an episode:
+- If there is enough time to watch the episode:

 `You have enough time to watch {name of the series} and would be left with {time left} minutes of free time.`